GazzolaLab/PyElastica/docs/documentation.rst

 *************
-Pyelastica
+PyElastica
 *************

-This the the documentation page for Pyelastica.
-We can add a bit here about things people should know before we get into the details below.
+This the the documentation page for PyElastica.
+For more information about PyElastica, see the `project website`_.

 Rods
 =====